The unique geology of North America’s Great Basin can be found in Nevada’s gold trends.

 Epithermal vein-type deposits are among the world’s most important precious metals producers.
 In fact, they are the world’s second-largest source of gold, accounting for about 12 percent of annual gold production.
 Low-sulfidation epithermal deposits are often high-grade, making them excellent targets for both major and junior explorers.
 In fact, Hecla’s three Nevada mines are prime examples of low-sulfidation epithermal deposits and are some of the highest-grade gold mines in the world.

-Nevada is one of the top gold producing regions in the world, with more to be discovered within North America’s Great Basin.
-As mining companies continue to explore the region, Nevada’s rich geological endowments and friendly mining policies are expected to continue the state’s solid track record for mining success.
+Nevada is one of the top gold producing regions in the world, offering significant exploration potential among the state’s many prominent gold trends.
+As resource exploration and development companies continue to evaluate the region, Nevada’s rich geological endowments and friendly mining policies are expected to continue the state’s solid track record for mining success.

 This INNSpired article is sponsored by Gold79 Mines (TSXV:AUU).
 This INNSpired article provides information that was sourced by the Investing News Network (INN) and approved by Gold79 Mines in order to help investors learn more about the company.
 Gold79 Mines is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.